 “I am big and strong!”
 Heath protested, raising his arms to flex.

-Mr Shadow leant down, lowering himself to eye level.
+Mr. Shadow leaned down, lowering himself to eye level.

 Heath suddenly found himself overcome with tiredness.
-He leant back into the exact position his translucent-self laid, occupying the same space he fell asleep instantly.
-The next day he arrived back at the playground, his mother returned to her usual seat as she let Heath play with the other children.
-Michaels mother barely got time to sit down before there was crying on the playground.
+He leaned back into the exact position his translucent self laid, occupying the same space he fell asleep instantly.
+The next day he arrived back at the playground; his mother returned to her usual seat as she let Heath play with the other children.
+Michaels’s mother barely got time to sit down before there was crying on the playground.
 All the parents in the area turned to see who was in trouble.
-Once again, it was Michael and Heath, this time Michael was laying on the bark crying.
+Once again, it was Michael and Heath; this time, Michael was lying on the bark crying.

-Michael was inhaling between each words as he wiped away his tears.
+Michael was inhaling between each word as he wiped away his tears.

-Heaths mother looked to Heath who was standing there with his arms crossed, looking at the ground.
+Heath’s mother looked at Heath, who was standing there with his arms crossed, looking at the ground.

 “We were just playing tag.”